Abasz/ESPRowingMonitor/README.md

 ### Over-the-Air updates

-As of version 6 after the initial installation, an over-the-air Bluetooth update protocol is available.
-The protocol is implemented in the WebGUI so installation can be done from there.
+As of version 6, after the initial installation, an over-the-air Bluetooth update protocol is available.
+The protocol is implemented in the WebGUI so firmware updates can be performed from there.

 More details on the specification can be found in the [OTA protocol documentation](docs/custom-ble-services.md#over-the-air-updater)